 What are the time limits?

-But if your request is complex or you make more than one, the response time may be a maximum of three calendar months, starting from the day after receipt.
+If your request is complex or you make more than one, the response time may be a maximum of three calendar months, starting from the day after receipt.

 What is a calendar month?

-A calendar month starts on the day after the organisation receives the request, even if that day is a weekend or public holiday.
+A calendar month starts on the day the organisation receives the request, even if that day is a weekend or public holiday.
 It ends on the corresponding calendar date of the next month.

 However, if the end date falls on a Saturday, Sunday or bank holiday, the calendar month ends on the next working day.